Namibia to resume foreign tourism; Lebanon announces record daily death toll; US colleges see spike in cases.

 Pakistan implemented a complete countrywide lockdown in March, shutting down businesses, markets and all but essential services for weeks.
 In April, that lockdown was eased in certain areas, replaced with a more agile strategy aimed at shutting down infection hotspots in specific neighbourhoods, without affecting areas around them.

-Dr Adnan Khan, a public health researcher and infectious disease specialist, believes the government’s approach of creating a dedicated coronavirus response cell – dubbed the National Command Operation Centre (NCOC) – helped to inform and coordinate the response.
+Dr Adnan Khan, a public health researcher and infectious disease specialist, believes the government’s approach of creating a dedicated coronavirus response cell – dubbed the National Command Operation Centre – helped to inform and coordinate the response.

 “The data was coming in, they were being collated and there were numerous agencies, with army and civilians both, working on [keeping the cases low],” he says.

 Khan said Pakistan’s extensive polio vaccination programme, which consists of more than 265,000 community health workers and vaccinators, helped provide infrastructure to track and trace cases early on in the epidemic.

 “The other advantage of this was that we are actually a lot better at treating it than some of the other places where it hit earlier.
 We had a lot of information to learn from,” said Dr Mahmood.

 Pakistan’s age demographics may have played a part in lower death rates, too.
 An estimated 64 percent of the country’s 220 million population is under the age of 30.
 Worldwide, older patients have proven more susceptible to serious complications from COVID-19, and in Pakistan, the data is similar, with 76 percent of deaths among patients aged 50 or higher.